In a variety of media, Selman’s art explores experiences of discrimination, violence, sexism, and patriarchy in a striking way

 JUNE 20 – SEPTEMBER 15, 2024

-Selma Selman (b.
-1991) advanced confidently and vigorously into the international art world just a few years ago, describing herself as “the world’s most dangerous artist.”
-Together with her family, she cannibalizes former status symbols like cars by Mercedes-Benz, in order to acquire the few precious metals that are still usable.
-The spoken performances by this artist with a Romani background are usually loud, for she gives expression to anger and her urge to reverse power relationships.
-Selman’s art describes impressively, and through a variety of media, autobiographical experiences of discrimination, violence, patriarchy, and sexism.
-The SCHIRN is dedicating a major solo exhibition to the artist, presenting specially developed new works.
-With the poetic title "Flowers of Life", an installation consisting of orange peel grabs refers to her family’s means of livelihood, since they collect and sell scrap metal.
-The video work "Crossing the Blue Bridge" (2024) is based on memories of Selman’s mother, who had to cross a bridge in her hometown of Bihać, Bosnia, with her daughter in 1994 during the Bosnian War.
-Selman takes these experiences as a starting point to situate herself as a feminist-activist artist who today campaigns internationally for her community.
+The SCHIRN presents a major solo exhibition by the artist Selma Selman (*1991).
+Only a few years ago, she boldly and confidently entered into the spotlight of the international art world, describing herself as “the most dangerous woman in the world.”
+Together with her family, Selman disassembles former status symbols like Mercedes-Benz cars in front of an audience, in order to acquire the few precious metals that are still usable.
+The spoken performances by this artist with a Roma background are usually loud, for she gives expression to anger and her urge to reverse power relationships.
+Selman’s art describes impressively, and through a variety of media, experiences of discrimination, violence, sexism, and patriarchy.
+In a variety of media, Selman’s art explores experiences of discrimination, violence, sexism, and patriarchy in a striking way.
+Her multilayered work comprises performances, sculptures, paintings on car parts and scrap metal, drawings, and video.
+At the SCHIRN, the artist presents prints, small sculptural works made from precious metals, and two performances that pick up on central themes of her oeuvre, as well as two newly created works.
+The installation “Flowers of Life” (2024), made from multipronged grabs, gestures to her family’s livelihood, which involves collecting and reselling scrap metal.
+The film “Crossing the Blue Bridge” (2024) is based on her mother’s memories of experiences in her hometown of Bihać during the Bosnian War (1992–1995).
+Selman takes these family experiences as a point of departure to situate herself as a feminist and activist artist who now campaigns internationally for her community.
+Selma Selman was born in Bosnia and Herzegovina, and lives and works in New York, Amsterdam, and Bihać.

 SUPPORTED BY